 [Essay 1: My Crazy Day: Draft 1]

+The craziest day of my life

 Last year June when I still having daily class in Rising Eagle, our school had conduct a one night stay field trip on a mountain in Tianjin.
 That place was in a forest on the top of the mountain, so there have fresh air and full of nature, but also that place was very hot.
 Because I used to live in Taiwan so I could accept that kind of weather.